veeam/blksnap/doc/blksnap.rst

 At first glance, there is no novelty in the idea of creating snapshots for block devices.
 The Linux kernel already has mechanisms for creating snapshots.
-The Device Mapper includes dm-snap, which allows you to create snapshots of block devices.
+The Device Mapper includes dm-snap, which allows to create snapshots of block devices.
 BTRFS supports snapshots at the file system level.
 Both of these options have flaws that do not allow them to be used as a universal tool for creating backups.